A Hop of Hope

 BACKGROUND

 While the Large Marsh Grasshopper (LMG) is the biggest and most handsome of all British grasshoppers, it's also one of the rarest.
 The degradation and loss of their preferred habitat, fens and peat bogs, has constricted their range considerably.
-As of 2018, it survived almost exclusively in the valley mires and wet heaths of the New Forest and Dorset.
+As of 2018, it survived almost exclusively in the valley mires and wet heaths of the New Forest, Dorset and Somerset Levels.
 However, its former distribution included wetland habitats across Norfolk and the Cambridgeshire fens.

-Citizen Zoo is on a mission to create a world filled with wildlife – including endangered insects.
-We are idealistic, but also practical, and so when we realised it was feasible to restore this magnificent grasshopper back to its former range in East Anglia, we worked to develop a project.
-In 2018, with consent from Natural England and the Forestry Commission, we safely collected a limited number of wild LMG at several sites in the New Forest.
-Half were introduced directly at a wetland site in Norfolk.
-We brought the rest into captivity and allowed them to breed in carefully controlled conditions.
-Here they laid far more eggs than they would have done in the wild.
-These eggs were collected for hatching and home-rearing the following summer.
+Citizen Zoo is working to create a world filled with wildlife - including some of our most endangered insects.
+In 2018, with consent from Natural England and the Forestry Commission, we collected a small number of wild LMG from several New Forest sites.
+Half were released directly into a restored wetland in Norfolk, while the rest were brought into captivity to breed under carefully controlled conditions.
+In these settings, they laid many more eggs than they typically would in the wild.
+The eggs were collected and hatched the following summer for home rearing.

 Our first Large Marsh Grasshopper reintroduction